 Are you looking for an exciting opportunity to work in a small but highly effective charity Business and Partnerships team, generating income to deliver initiatives that will make a real impact on the lives of vulnerable energy consumers?

 Cold homes kill more people in the UK than road traffic accidents.
 Around four million households suffer the health impacts of living in fuel poverty, one million are families with children.
 NEA campaigns and takes action on their behalf.

 Candidates should be educated to degree level with a proven track record in fundraising/income generation.
 You will have at least 2 years’ experience in fundraising or business development preferably within a national charity.
 You will be creative, have excellent communication and interpersonal skills and the ability to write for a variety of audiences.
 Excellent numeracy skills and the ability to draft a budget are also required.
 Enthusiasm and being able to work as part of a team are a must, as is empathy with NEA’s charitable aims.

 The job description provides a list of the duties of the post and the person specification provides the list of essential and desirable criteria.
 Flexible location.

 For an informal discussion on this post please contact Jen Carruthers Jones, NEA’s Head of Business Growth and Partnerships on 07711594245.

 The closing date for applications is 11.59pm on Sunday 4 October 2020.

-Interviews will be held in Belfast on Tuesday 24 July 2018.
+Interviews will be held on Tuesday 13 October.